gocardless/prometheus-client-ruby-data-stores-experiments/data_stores/README.md

 ## Thanks to [GoCardless](https://github.com/gocardless)

 Thanks to GoCardless for the original experimentation on the various kinds of data stores for prometheus-client.
-This is simply a copy of their original project and removed all other data stores.
+This is simply a copy of their original redis store.
 This will be easier to manage the redis-store without all other dependencies.

 ## Redis